Thong-Clad Bianca Ghezzi Goes Topless With Katie Bell In Twinning Instagram Selfie

-When Instagram models join forces, it gets noticed.
-Italian model, Bianca Ghezzi mostly takes to social media alone, but her most recent update comes as a double act.
+When Instagram models join forces, people take notice.
+Italian model Bianca Ghezzi mostly takes to social media alone, but her most recent update comes as a double act.

-On April 4, 2019, Bianca updated her 485,000 Instagram followers with a sensational mirror selfie that came with little in the way of clothing.
-Making up for it is Bianca’s partner in crime, fellow model, Katie Bell.
+On Thursday, Bianca updated her 485,000 Instagram followers with a sensational mirror selfie that came with little in the way of clothing.
+Making up for it is Bianca’s partner in crime, fellow model Katie Bell.

 The girls are fully topless, wearing only black thong briefs.
-Both Bianca and Katie are using their hands to cover their chests.
-Delicate female hands will only cover cleavage partially, though.
+Both Bianca and Katie are using their hands to cover their chests, but delicate female hands, in most cases, will only cover cleavage partially.
 The post is sensational, cleavage-centric, and definitely eye-popping.
 It also comes in two parts.
 The first sees Ghezzi and Bell seated on a wooden floor in front of a mirror.
 In the second, the girls are standing.
 Ghezzi is facing the mirror, while Bell flaunts her curvaceous behind and tattooed back.
-One from the front, one from the back, if you will.

-“Witness the litness ya hearrrd”
+“Witness the litness ya hearrrd,” said one commenter.

 Fan comments are giving these ladies the thumbs-up.
 One even suggested a twin element to the girls.